donid/WingetRepoBrowser/README.md

 - versions-count when grouping and group-count (number of unique packages)
 - Downloading is currently not supported for manifests that have the PackageVersion 'latest'.

+**New Features in v0.2.6**

+- added application icon
+- WinGet-repo has become huge -> added progress indicators for .yaml-file search and loading
+- added new columns 'Platform', 'PublisherSupportUrl', 'ExpectedReturnCodes'

 **New Features in v0.2.0**

 - added context menu "OpenGitRepo"
 - searching for yaml files doesn't block UI anymore
 - fixed "Ignore selected version(s)"